WAN Design Requirements

 1. Established State:

 The Established state is the desired state for BGP neighborship.
-In this state, the routers have successfully established a BGP peering relationship and are actively exchanging routing information.
+The routers have successfully established a BGP peering relationship in this state and are actively exchanging routing information.
 They exchange updates, keepalives, and notifications, enabling them to make informed routing decisions.
 This state is crucial for the stability and integrity of the overall BGP routing infrastructure.

 BGP Neighbor Relationship